-There is a lot to learn in the world of power supply unit (PSU) certifications, and you may be bombarded with power supply certification symbols while shopping that are tricky to decipher at face value.
+There is a lot to learn in the world of PSU certifications, and the power supply certification symbols can be tricky to decipher at face value.
+That’s why we’ve combined our two decades of experience with the help of our engineering teams to create this chart to simplify things:

 What is a Power Supply Certification?

-Power supply unit certifications are a set of guidelines backed by rigorous testing and standards that guarantee the safety and efficiency of your devices.
-These standards apply across industries and types of PSU, from modular power supplies for hospitals to class 2 power supplies for enterprise use.
+PSU certifications are a set of guidelines backed by rigorous testing and standards that guarantee the safety and efficiency of your devices.
+These standards apply across industries and types of power supplies, from modular power supplies for hospitals to class 2 power supplies for enterprise use.

-These tests often use standards established by government regulatory agencies, which are optimized to maximize safety and energy efficiency.
+These tests often use standards established by government regulatory agencies to maximize safety and energy efficiency.
+One specific agency is The International Electrotechnical Commission (IEC).

 With so many power supply certifications and agencies out there, we’ll need to break things down into categories to help explain the most common regulations.
-You may find overlap in certain regulatory standards depending on the exact use case you are shopping for, so the more positive certifications you see, the better!
+You may find overlap in certain regulatory standards depending on the exact use case you are shopping for.

 DIN Rail Power Supply Certifications